-The £28.5m NIHR Manchester Biomedical Research Centre (BRC) connects world-leading researchers based at the University and four NHS Trusts in Greater Manchester, with a joint vision to drive the transformation of scientific breakthroughs into life-saving treatments and care for patients.
+The £28.5m NIHR Manchester Biomedical Research Centre (BRC) connects world-leading researchers based at the University and three NHS Trusts in Greater Manchester, with a joint vision to drive the transformation of scientific breakthroughs into life-saving treatments and care for patients.

 Drawing on research strengths from across the Faculty of Biology, Medicine and Health, each of the seven research themes in the BRC is led by a University of Manchester researcher with close links to an NHS Trust:

 - Advanced Radiotherapy, led by Professor Catharine West

 - Cancer Precision Medicine, led by Professor Caroline Dive

 - Cancer Prevention and Early Detection, led by Professor Gareth Evans